tz01x/django-summernote/README.md

 admin.site.register(SomeModel, SomeModelAdmin)
 ```

-### Apply summernote to not all TextField in model
+### Apply summernote only to specific TextField in model
 Although `Post` model has several TextField, only `content` field will have `SummernoteWidget`.

 In `admin.py`,